frabjous/open-guide-typesetting-framework/doc/usage.md

 More on using those below.

 The "my details" button allows each site user (typesetter or editor) to change their name or email, or request a change in their password.
-These should be self-explanatory.
+Hopefully it is self-explanatory how to do these things.
-The "users" button can be used to add or remove users from the site.
+The "users" button can be used to add users to or remove users from the site.
 Any one with access to the framework can invite other users or remove them, so be judicious about who is given access to the framework itself.

 There is also a toggle in the top banner for switching between dark and light mode.